10Nates/tras-old/README.md

 >ALL commands (except for some modifiers) work with aNY CapItaLIzATIoN.

 >All commands work in DMs.
-(There are some exeptions due to Discord's limits.)
+(There are some exeptions due to Discord's limits, or having no purpose)

 >This bot has 8 different dependencies.
 (9 counting troubleshooting dependencies)